Mohawk High School (Marcola, Oregon)

 Mohawk High School is a public high school in Marcola, Oregon, United States.

 Academics

 In 2008, 81% of the school's seniors received their high school diploma.
 Of 31 students, 25 graduated, 3 dropped out, 2 received a modified diploma, and 1 is still in high school.

 In 2015 Mohawk made the first softball team in 12 years and they also made the first Mohawk Valley LEO Club.

+In the 2024-25 school year, the STEM Club was reestablished as part of a senior project to build a student lead team to compete in the Solar Car Challenge.
+The team is known as Solar Equestrians and their first car is named Sun Biscuit.
+Current goals are to compete in the 2027 Solar Car Challenge.